robbert-vdh/yabridge/src/common/serialization/vst3/README.md

 | ------------------- | ------------------ |
 | `YaHostApplication` | `IHostApplication` |

-The following (host) interfaces are also implemented fur serialization purposes:
+The following (host) interfaces are also implemented for serialization purposes:

 | yabridge class       | Interfaces          | Notes                                                                  |
 | -------------------- | ------------------- | ---------------------------------------------------------------------- |